52147/Operating-System/Operating system.md

 - A PCB contains many pieces of information associated with a specific process, including these:
 - 1. Process state
 - 2. Program counter

+## Cpapter 4 Threads & Concurrency
+- a process was an executing program with a single threas of control.
+- a process contain multiple threads of control
+- Identifying opportunities for parallelism through the use of threads
+- is becoming increasingly important for modern multicore systems that provide multiple CPUs.
+- In this chapter, we introduce many concepts associated with multithreaded computer systems,
+- including APIs for the Pthreads, Windows, and Java thread libries.
+- And features that abstract the concept of creating threads,
+- allowing developers to focus on identifying opportunities for paralleslism
+- and letting language features and API frameworks manage the details of thread creation and management.

+### 4.1 Overview
+- A thread is a basic unit of CPU utilzation; it comprises a thread ID, a program conter(PC), a re